jarecoo/practice/notes.md

 Top 3

 # Top 3 Important Things to Me
-This is what I think is specifically, concretely important, what gets me up in the morning, and how I think life should be lived.
-The first section is my personal purpose and meaning.
-It’s what I pursue every day.
-Below that is a general, eclectic section on moral paradigm, and principles I think are important for life and happiness. (“’I’ll never be ashamed to quote a bad writer with a good saying’ -Seneca, On Tranquility, 11.8 Who cares if some bit of wisdom is from a stoic, who cares whether it perfectly jibes with Stoicism?
+This is a long rundown of what I think is important in life.
+First, I list the 3 things that are most important to me personally.
+They’re my basic purpose and meaning in life.
+It’s what I pursue every day for myself.
+Below that is a general, eclectic section on my moral belief framework, and principles I think are important for life and happiness.
+It came about when I discovered the Mormon church was false (bottom section) and all of my beliefs imploded.
+From there, I asked myself how I wanted to raise my kids and what kinds of things I would teach them to help them live their best and most fulfilling and happiest life.
+By just asking myself what I thought was important, I came up with much of the list of principles below.
+As I studied Mindfulness Meditation and Stoicism, I found a lot of support for these ideas (listed as all the eclectic quotes in each section), and I also found some things I was missing (like the idea of living in the present moment).
+So this is my personal, evolving belief system that gives me answers for questions I have, and for questions and problems my family has.
+It’s probably not perfect, but I did try to think of the most broadly applicable ideas possible. (“’I’ll never be ashamed to quote a bad writer with a good saying’ -Seneca, On Tranquility, 11.8 Who cares if some bit of wisdom is from a stoic, who cares whether it perfectly jibes with Stoicism?
 What matters is whether it makes your life better, whether it makes you better.”
 TDS p.253)

 1. Family
     * Prioritize close, personal relationships (family, close friends, etc)